Advanced Placement (AP)

 VERY IMPORTANT!
 Be sure to use the same email for Total Registration and College Board MyAP to avoid any errors.

-FEE WAIVERS: If you are eligible for free or reduced lunch, email a copy of your eligibility letter from TUSD Food Services to Lori Borges at the email listed below to obtain a fee waiver.
+FEE WAIVERS: If you are eligible for free or reduced lunch, email a copy of your eligibility letter from TUSD Food Services to Rachel Ramirez at the email listed below to obtain a fee waiver.